Westfield Board of Education

 When schools are closed because of inclement weather or emergency conditions, it is the responsibility of Administrators to ensure that the school and grounds be in readiness for a reopening as soon as possible.
 Administrators will be on duty if the emergency condition in question so warrants.

 Regular Meetings - Both parties to the Agreement recognize that any Agreement entered into will be successful in providing for better educational opportunities for young people only if there is effective communication among the parties.
-Regular meetings during the school year between the Association and the Superintendent may be held throughout the year, as needed, for the purpose of studying the District's problems, reviewing approaches which will improve the schools' programs, and discussing matters of mutual concern.
+Regular meetings during the school year between the Association and the Superintendent shall be held 4 times a year for the purpose of studying the District's problems, reviewing approaches which will improve the schools' programs, and discussing matters of mutual concern.
 Either party may call for additional liaison meetings as needed.

 DUTY-FREE LUNCH PERIODS